pratermade/CleanSync/README.md

 ## Description

 A little personal project I use to keep my videos backed up to S3.
-I've spent amy hours processing my video library so I thought is was worth a bit of effort and a few buck a month to upload them to the S3 Glacier Deep Archive in the case that anything happens to my local media.
+I've spent many hours processing my video library so I thought is was worth a bit of effort and a few buck a month to upload them to the S3 Glacier Deep Archive in the case that anything happens to my local media.

 ## Getting Started